dyc/beans/readme.md

 sudo make install-target-libgcc
 ```

-for now, the only supported boot medium is a disk image. `host/scripts/mkimg`
+currently, the only supported boot medium is a disk image. `host/scripts/mkimg`
 (invoked as part of `make`) will create an 80mb single-partition fat32 image
 for this purpose. unfortunately, this will require an interactive `fdisk`
 session (see bolded for what to input):